boehm-e/google_nlp_to_spacy/README.md

     ```python
     from google_spacy import GoogleSpacy
     gspacy = GoogleSpacy()

-    tokens = gspacy.nlp("The lion is walking")
+    sentences, tokens = gspacy.nlp("The lion is walking.")

     for token in tokens:
       print( token.text, token.lemma_, token.pos_, token.dep_ )

     # The       The     DET    DET
     # lion      lion    NOUN   NSUBJ
     # is        be      VERB   AUX
     # walking   walk    VERB   ROOT

+    sentences, tokens = gspacy.nlp("The lion is walking.
+It is in the forest.")
+    print(sentences)
+    # each is of type GSToken, so you can access its dep, pos, lemma ...
+    # [ ["The", "lion", "is", "walking", "."], ["It", "is", "in", "the", "forest."] ]

     ```